tomtor8/mac_shell_scripts/hex_bin_dec_converter/README.md

 - converters written in shell script
 - convert hexadecimal and binary numbers to decimal numbers and vice versa

+# Usage
+- `hex2dec` command

+# Clipboard
+- copy the result to clipboard via the `pbcopy` utility on macOs
+- use the `-c` flag

 ## Future plans
-- add copy to a clipboard functionality via a `-c` flag
+- no plans so far